Hiking in the Davidson River Area

-On the right, you will find parking for a trail: Moore Cove Falls (6.6 mi), which is one of the Best Hikes featured on this site.
-Next is the parking area for Sliding Rock (7.7 mi).
+- 7.7 mi: Sliding Rock parking area on the left.
 This natural, 60-foot rock water slide ends in a deep, cold, clear pool and is an extremely popular spot for cooling off in the summer.
 The huge parking lot is often nearly full on warm summer weekends.
 However, sliding the rock is something everyone should do at least once!

-Past Sliding Rock, US 276 reaches a junction with FS 475B on the left (10.1 mi).
-This gravel road leads back around the north side of Looking Glass Rock to the Fish Hatchery area.
-US 276 will next bring you to the Forest Discover Center and Museum at the Cradle of Forestry in America (11.2 mi).
+- 11.2 mi: Forest Discovery Center and Museum at the Cradle of Forestry in America.
 This is a large interpretive indoor/outdoor museum showcasing the science and practice of forestry, from its historical beginnings right here in the Pisgah National Forest, up to modern day practices used across the nation.
 A fee is charged there.

-Next up along US 276 is the Pink Beds Picnic Area (11.4 mi).
+- 11.4 mi: Pink Beds Picnic Area.
 The Pink Beds is a high-elevation, relatively level valley sitting at the base of the Pisgah Ridge.
 (Technically, the Mills River drains this valley instead of the Davidson, but since it is off of 276 we include it here.)
 You can access the Pink Beds Loop, Mountains to Sea, Barnett Branch, and Club Gap trails from the picnic area.

 Nearby on the Blue Ridge Parkway